nedillon/Experts/README.md

 * Data.Test: Unit tests for the Data project (incomplete)
 * Shared: The business layer.
 Handles business logic throughout the solution
 * Shared.Test: Unit tests for the Shared project
 * UI: An ASP.NET MVC Web Site.
-Most all of the processing happens in Controllers.ModelsController
+Most all of the processing happens in Controllers.MembersController

 ### Status:
 I believe all of the requirements are at least functional.
 The UI is basic just as it comes with MVC so there could be a lot of improvement there.
 Unit tests are incomplete, but I added a few so I could easily debug and to give you an idea of where I was going with it.
 With more time, I would also implement more robust error handling (and logging).